King's College London: 19th century

-At this time neither King's, "London University", nor the medical schools at the London hospitals could confer degrees.
+At the time, neither King's, "London University", nor the medical schools at the London hospitals had the authority to confer degrees.
 In 1835 the government announced that it would establish an examining board to grant degrees, with "London University" and King's both becoming affiliated colleges.
 This became the University of London in 1836, the former "London University" becoming University College, London (UCL).
 The first University of London degrees were awarded to King's College London students in 1839.

 In 1840, King's opened its own hospital on Portugal Street near Lincoln's Inn Fields, an area composed of overcrowded rookeries characterised by poverty and disease.
 The governance of King's College Hospital was later transferred to the corporation of the hospital established by the King's College Hospital Act 1851.
 The hospital moved to new premises in Denmark Hill, Camberwell in 1913.
 The appointment in 1877 of Joseph Lister as professor of clinical surgery greatly benefited the medical school, and the introduction of Lister's antiseptic surgical methods gained the hospital an international reputation.

-In 1845 King's established a Military Department to train officers for the Army and the British East India Company, and in 1846 a Theological Department to train Anglican priests.
-In 1855, King's pioneered evening classes in London; that King's granted students at the evening classes certificates of college attendance to enable them to sit University of London degree exams was cited as an example of the worthlessness of these certificates in the decision by the University of London to end the affiliated colleges system in 1858 and open their examinations to everyone.
+In 1845, King's established a Military Department to train officers for the Army and the British East India Company, and in 1846 a Theological Department to train Anglican priests.
+In 1855, King's pioneered evening classes in London; that King's granted students at the evening classes certificates of college attendance to enable them to sit University of London degree exams was cited as an example of the worthlessness of these certificates in the decision by the University of London to end the affiliated colleges system in 1858 and open their examinations to everybody.

-In 1882 the King's College London Act amended the constitution.
+The King's College London Act 1882 (45 & 46 Vict. c. xiii) amended the constitution.
 The act removed the proprietorial nature of King's, changing the name of the corporation from "The Governors and Proprietors of King's College, London" to "King's College London" and annulling the 1829 charter (although King's remained incorporated under that charter).
-The act also changed King's College London from a (technically) for-profit corporation to a non-profit one (no dividends had ever been paid in over 50 years of operation) and extended the objects of King's to include the education of women.
+The act also changed King's College London from a (technically) for-profit corporation to a non-profit one (no dividends had ever been paid out in over 50 years of operation) and extended the objects of King's to include the education of women.
 The Ladies' Department of King's College London was opened in Kensington Square in 1885, which later in 1902 became King's College Women's Department.